aish21/CE-CZ2006-Software-Engineering/README.md

 Music - show the functionality of the in app music player - play, pause, next song and volume.
 - The user can play music in the background, with the ability to access active trail screen’s statistics.
 This is coded in the backend using Kotlin, where the songs have been added within the application manually during the coding phase and it serves its purpose as an offline music player.

+The application is built on Android Studio.
+Therefore, it is compatible with all operating systems that are built on the Android operating system.
+The application is built with a minimum API level of 22.
+The application requires access to the internet, location access as well as physical activity access and will be able to function seamlessly in the existence of the above.

 Music - show the functionality of the Youtube video player API -
 - The API, when given access to by the user, allows TrailX to access the user’s Youtube app and enables them to customize their own playlist, as well as play songs of their own choice, as the mobile application runs in the background during a trail.